vfarcic/cncf-demo/manuscript/policies/README.md

 Second, the kube-API sends any matching request to the *admission controller* that configured the webhook.
 The admission controller is a piece of software, and the software itself is different depending on what the tech is.
 The CNCF technologies that we are evaluating as part of this step each can act as an admission controller.
 Admission controllers can also be called **policy engines**.

 As a side note, the term *admission controller* is confusing because unlike other types of controllers in Kubernetes, an admission controller does not run as a reconciliation loop.
-Instead it is activated by the aforementioned admission controller webhooks.
+Instead, it is activated by the aforementioned admission controller webhooks.

 An admission controller policy is a collection of one or many rules that set expectations for actions that can or cannot happen in a system.
 <br>